Geometric Performance Analysis of Doppler-Based Positioning with a Single LEO Satellite: Conclusion

-Moreover, based on the numerical results presented in this paper, several practical design guidelines can be concluded for single-satellite LEO-based positioning: \begin{enumerate} \item Increasing the sampling interval significantly improves positioning performance up to approximately 60 s, after which the improvement becomes limited.
-Therefore, in practical single-satellite Doppler positioning applications, a sampling interval on the order of tens of seconds (around 60 s) provides a good balance between geometric diversity and measurement availability. \item Positioning accuracy strongly depends on the temporal placement of the observation window within the satellite pass, the observation interval should therefore be selected to cover the central portion of the satellite pass, with the best performance obtained when the observation window is centered near the closest satellite–user approach. \item The satellite orbital geometry also has a significant impact on positioning performance, the cross-track error becomes largest when the satellite passes directly overhead due to the nearly coplanar observation geometry.
-Considering both along-track and cross-track performance, satellite passes with maximum elevation around 60° provide the best overall positioning performance and are therefore preferable for single-satellite Doppler positioning. \end{enumerate}
+The receiver-level analysis further provides several practical guidelines for sparse Doppler measurement scheduling.
+First, increasing the inter-measurement interval improves positioning performance significantly when the interval is short, while the improvement becomes limited when the interval approaches approximately 60 s in the considered scenario.
+Therefore, for constrained single-satellite Doppler positioning, an inter-measurement interval on the order of tens of seconds can provide a useful balance between geometric diversity and observation availability.
+Second, positioning accuracy strongly depends on the temporal placement of the observation window within the satellite pass.
+The best performance is obtained when the observation window is centered near the closest satellite-user approach, suggesting that low-power receivers should schedule their wake-up and measurement collection around the most informative portion of the pass.
+The accumulated-observation-time analysis further demonstrates that the benefit of a longer observation window is not solely due to the increased number of Doppler measurements.
+After removing the theoretical $1/\sqrt{N}$ measurement-count effect, the remaining geometric gain is especially pronounced in the cross-track direction, indicating that the observation window should cover the most geometrically informative portion of the satellite pass.

-These findings highlight the fundamental limitations and characteristics of single-satellite LEO positioning and provide useful guidance for improving observation geometry to achieve enhanced single-satellite LEO positioning performance.
-The presented analysis establishes a theoretical and numerical foundation for the design and evaluation of more advanced LEO-based PNT architectures, including multi-satellite configurations and geometry-aware estimation strategies.
-Future work will extend this framework to real measurement validation.